microbiomedata/nmdc-schema/src/docs/monarch-cpath-presentation-2024-02-08.md

     - some of those could be added to MIxS
     - roughly 40 are intended to capture data that we pass on to partners (like EMSL and JGI) and don't store in the NMDC database
 - 489 come from MIxS
+- The submission-schema generates [DataHarmonizer interfaces for several different kinds of samples](https://microbiomedata.github.io/submission-schema/DhInterface/), categorized by the environment they come from
+    - these roughly correspond to [MIxS extensions](https://genomicsstandardsconsortium.github.io/mixs/#extensions)
+    - we don't have Biosample sub-classes, so Biosample is bound to all slots, even those that may only apply to one kind of sample
+    - nmdc-schema makes heavy use of categorizing slots, but Biosample does have one single slot/axis that reflects the subtypemixs

 | Metatype | range                    | MIxS | NMDC | NMDC for partners | *Total* |
 |---------------------|-------------------------------|-----:|-----:|------------------:|-------------:|